Brandon-330/Lease-Streamlined/README.md

 #### **Possible Complications**

-If there is a database error, make sure the database created is named *apartments_rental_management*.
+If there is a database error, make sure the database created is named *lease_streamlined*.
 In addition, the database in this application attempts to sign in to PostgreSQL through the default *postgres* user (with a default *postgres* password).

 ## **Owner**